 For women: African ladies often experiment with different prints and colors, but you’ll mostly find Ankara (batik-inspired wax-print) dresses.

-Accessories range from classy head-gear to chunky beads and bracelets mostly resembling traditional dress.
+Accessories range from classy headgear to chunky beads and bracelets, mostly resembling traditional dresses.

 The fabrics and styles may differ here and there, but the formality it commands still exists.